 - Cultural and religious beliefs that discourage suicide and support instincts for self-preservation

-Visit our Community and National Resources tabs for more information or call the Student Wellness Center for assistance.
+Visit our Community Resources tab for more information or call the Student Wellness Center for assistance at (580) 581-6725.
+North Shelper Room 101

 24 hours a day, 7 days a week.
 All calls are confidential.